osi1880vr/prompt_quill/README.md

 # More prompts :)

-if you like and can provide large numbers of prompts please get in contact.
+If you like and can provide large numbers of prompts please get in contact.

 # Contact